kubernetes/enhancements/keps/sig-network/5707-deprecate-service-externalips/README.md

 - Switch the `AllowServiceExternalIPs` feature gate to false
 - Create e2e test ensuring that externalIPs is no longer used by kube-proxy
+- Notify the Security Response Committee to update CVE-2020-8554 indicating that it now has a fix available.

 Clusters administrators can enable the feature gate if needed to restore the externalIPs functionality